swtchlabs/swtch-platform/whitepaper/Architecture.md

 - Key Size: 256 bits
 - Nonce Size: 192 bits
 - Usage: XChaCha20 extends ChaCha20 to support a larger nonce size, beneficial for applications requiring non-repeating nonces over a greater number of messages without frequent re-keying.
 This makes it suitable for high-volume applications or situations where unique nonces cannot be practically guaranteed.
 XChaCha20 is used in various cryptographic libraries and applications focused on privacy and security.

+## Multi-Chain Extensibility
+The purpose of the Multi-Chain Protocol and SDKs is to spur adoption of the protocol across many teams of developers, enabling seamless interaction with the SWTCH Protocol on various blockchain networks.

+## Multi-Chain Protocol
+The SWTCH Protocol is a comprehensive set of smart contracts designed to provide decentralized services and interactions.
+It is deployed on multiple EVM blockchains and will also be extended to other networks such as Cosmos and Solana.

+###### Contexts of the SWTCH Protocol
+- Protocol: A decentralized autonomous organization (DAO) that will eventually take on administrative roles, enabling community-driven governance and management of the protocol.
+- Identity: Incorporates ERC-725 and ERC-735 standards along with identity solutions like Civic and Polygon ID to provide a robust identity framework for secure and verifiable interactions.
+- Network: Focuses on the registration and management of network services, including messaging, storage, computation, and agent services.
+This context aims to provide a comprehensive infrastructure for decentralized applications.
+- Secrets: Decentralized secrets management to support network services, ensuring secure handling of sensitive information.
+- Payments: Facilitates the creation and management of payment channels, proof of funds, escrow services, and subscriptions, enabling seamless financial interactions within the network.
+- Token: Manages the creation and administration of various token standards (ERC-20, ERC-721, ERC-1155, ERC-404, ERC++), integrating them with identity for network services and information, enhancing utility and interoperability.

+## Multi-Chain SDKs
+The SWTCH SDKs are written in Rust, Python, TypeScript, and Go to allow users on these respective platforms to interact with the protocol without having any knowledge of blockchain.
+These SDKs enable developers to integrate the SWTCH Protocol into their applications seamlessly.

+#### Multi-Chain SDKs Key Points
+- Wallet Support: Provides support for wallet operations, enabling users to manage their identities and assets.
+- Smart Contract Interaction: The SDK can load a smart contract into context to execute transactions, making it easy for developers to interact with the protocol's smart contracts.
+- Multi-Language Support: Multi-Chain SDKs are deployed to multiple language targets (Rust, Python, TypeScript, and Go), ensuring broad accessibility and ease of integration for developers across different programming environments.

 ## Verifiable Proof of Service (VPoS)
 At SWTCH, we are proposing a new proof system to manage the state of services in payment channels, termed "Verifiable Proof of Service" (VPoS).
 VPoS enables decentralized service indexing and verification.